Graduate Program FAQs

 - BS to MS and BS to DNP: Although some of the core classes in the first 2-3 semesters may be potentially completed online, students are required to come to campus for all didactics, labs, clinicals, etc. Our programs are not distance-learning programs, but they are designed for working professionals with flexible schedules.
 Most students come to campus about 1-2 times per week when enrolled in a live or blended course.

-- MS to DNP: Most of the 6 didactic courses may be completed online, but your physical presence may be required for the practicum and the project.
-This is definitely not an online-only or distance-learning program.
+- MS to DNP: Most of the six didactic courses may be completed online, but your physical presence may be required for the practicum and the project.
+This is not an online-only or distance-learning program.

-The Personal Statement is your opportunity to tell the faculty what you are planning to do with your career with this degree.
-Before writing your statement, please carefully review information about the specialty on our web site so that you clearly indicate to the faculty you are a fit with this specialty.
+The Personal Statement is your opportunity to tell the faculty how you are planning to use this degree as part of your career.
+Before writing your statement, please carefully review information about the specialty on our web site so that you clearly indicate to the faculty that you are suited to this specialty.
 Your Personal Statement must address your selected specialty, should indicate your understanding of the role of the advanced practice nurse (if applicable) and your patient population of interest, and also explain why you chose to apply to USF.